SciML/DiffEqDocs.jl/docs/src/tutorials/dde_example.md

 where `idxs` can be an integer for which variable in the history to compute, and here for any number `idxs` we give back `1.0`.
-Note that if we wanted to use past values of the `i`th derivative then we would call the history function `h(p, t, Val{i})` in our DDE function and would have to define a dispatch like
+Note that if we wanted to use past values of the `i`th derivative, then we would call the history function `h(p, t, Val{i})` in our DDE function and would have to define a dispatch like

 ```@example dde